apache/jackrabbit-site/src/site/markdown/index.md

 #### February 15th, 2016: Apache Jackrabbit Oak 1.2.11 released
 Jackrabbit Oak 1.2.11 is a patch release that contains fixes and improvements over the previous 1.2.x release.
-See the [downloads](downloads.html#oak) page for more details.

 #### February 12th, 2016: Apache Jackrabbit Oak 1.0.27 released
 Jackrabbit Oak 1.0.27 is a patch release that contains fixes and improvements over the previous 1.0.x release.
-See the [downloads](downloads.html#oak1.0) page for more details

 #### February 12th, 2016: Apache Jackrabbit 2.12.0 released
 Apache Jackrabbit 2.12.0 is an incremental feature release based on and compatible with earlier stable Jackrabbit 2.x releases.
-See the [downloads](downloads.html#v2.12) page for more details.

 #### February 8th, 2016: Apache Jackrabbit Oak 1.3.15 released
 Jackrabbit Oak 1.3.15 is an unstable release cut directly from trunk, with a focus on new features and other improvements.
-See the [downloads](downloads.html#oak1.3) page for more details.

 #### January 25th, 2016: Apache Jackrabbit Oak 1.0.26 released
 Jackrabbit Oak 1.0.26 is a patch release that contains fixes and